AceAsin/Lavalink/.GitHub/README.md

 # [Lavalink](https://github.com/freyacodes/Lavalink)

 Helpful commands and documentation to properly get Lavalink to run on Ubuntu 18/20 (LTS).
-It's also possible to run Lavalink with Ubuntu 16 (LTS) and Debian 9/10, but you might run into a few issues.
+It's also possible to run Lavalink with Ubuntu 16 (LTS) and Debian 9/10, but you might encounter a few issues.
 All zeros for the tunnel must be replaced with the appropriate addresses when setting up a route planner.
 These can either be the **Server IPv4 Address**, **Client IPv4 Address**, or **Routed /48**.

 ## Information